woman placing post-it note

 Impact Effort Matrix for Idea Prioritization

-Design thinking is a powerful method to ideate, build and test solutions that respond to a specific problem or need.
-During its ideation phase, stakeholders gather to brainstorm new ideas without limitations, and by using the Impact Effort Matrix tool, stakeholders will be able to prioritize generated ideas into decisions that improve the sales enablement training program or any other matter.
+Design Thinking is a powerful method for ideating, building, and testing solutions that respond to a specific problem or need.
+During the ideation phase, stakeholders gather to brainstorm new ideas without limitations.
+But with a flood of ideas, prioritizing becomes crucial.
+Using the Impact Effort Matrix tool, stakeholders can prioritize generated ideas and make decisions that improve the sales enablement training program or any other matter.

 How to apply the Matrix during Design Thinking Ideation phase?